ICC - International Certificate of Competence (Sail)

 The International Certificate of Competence (ICC) is the qualification you will need If you are planning to sail or cruise within Europe and the Mediterranean.

 The assessment is a mix of theoretical and practical elements.
-Ideally before you join us; you should be familiar with collision regulations, safety onboard, weather forecasting, basic chart work and pilotage.
+Before you join us; you should be familiar with basic collision regulations, safety onboard, weather forecasting, basic chart work and pilotage.
 On the practical side we will work through manoeuvres under power, man overboard situations, picking up a mooring buoy and sailing a triangular course.

-If you have no previous navigation experience, we would recommend that you take the online RYA Essential Navigation course, prior to attending an ICC weekend.
-This will give you a basic introduction to chart work.
+If you are rusty or you have little previous navigation experience, we would recommend that you take the RYA Day Skipper shorebased course prior to attending an ICC weekend.
+This will give you the necessary chart work and planning skills.

 For holders of the RYA Day Skipper practical course completion certificate, the Coastal Skipper practical course completion certificate, or the RYA/ MCA Yachtmaster Coastal/ Yachtmaster Offshore certificate of competence - no further assessment is required.
 These certificates are of a higher level to the ICC.
 If you hold any of the certificates listed above, you can apply directly to the RYA for an ICC, by submitting a copy of the ICC application form along with a copy of your certificate.
 This is free for RYA members and £45 for non members.